clemsos/writings/_quora/2017-01-17-Should-social-science-be-more-solution-oriented.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Should social science be more solution-oriented? - Quora
+    Should social science be more
+    solution-oriented? - Quora
 ---